Forming an LLC Is Easy

 Step 4: File Your Articles of Organization

-To form an LLC, you'll have to file your LLC formation documents with the state.
+You'll have to file your LLC paperwork with the Secretary of State.
 These formation documents are called the Articles of Organization; in some states, they are known as the Certificate of Formation or Certificate of Organization.

 Most states offer online filing.
-Each state charges a fee to process LLC applications.
+Each state charges a filing fee to process LLC applications.

-To learn exactly how to complete this step for your LLC, just select your state.
+To learn exactly how to file the LLC Articles of Organization, just select your state.

-Now is also the time to decide whether your LLC will be member-managed or manager-managed.
-Read our full guide on Member-Managed vs. Manager-Managed LLCs.
+Now is also the time to decide whether your company will be member-managed or manager-managed.
+Before choosing a management structure, read our full guide on Member-Managed vs. Manager-Managed LLCs.

 Step 5: Create an LLC Operating Agreement

-An LLC operating agreement isn’t filed with the state — it’s stored in your company records.
-The operating agreement should outline:
+An operating agreement isn’t filed with the state — it’s stored in your company records.
+LLC operating agreements should outline:

 - each member’s responsibilities